-At Waster we have really come round to the opinion that avoidance is much better than recycling when it comes to plastic – that simply not using it is so much better than any form of recycling out there.
+At Waster, we have really come round to the opinion that avoidance is much better than recycling when it comes to plastic.
+Simply not using it is so much better than any form of recycling out there.

-What packaging is recyclable? – prevention is so much better than cure
+What packaging is recyclable?
+Prevention is so much better than cure

 This is particularly true when you think if the thousands of small items we use from plastic such as drinking straws, plastic bags for shopping and so on.

 The easiest answer to this huge problem is to stop using plastic whenever possible!
 See our blog on alternatives to plastic packaging.

-Obviously the major issue is that we are addicted to the convenience of using plastic in everyday life – can we actually avoid it.
+Obviously, the major issue is that we are addicted to the convenience of using plastic in everyday life – can we actually avoid it.
 Think about the push back on the seemingly easy tax on plastic bags in 2018 – with shop staff being abused!

 It almost sounds too good to be true – but there is a large growth in compostable food packaging – basically what looks and feels like plastic but made from food starches – and can be disposed of in composting – i.e. whether in your garden or in an industrial composting facility.
 This method will see the material broken down into organic materials and hence – no actual need for recycling at all.

-This sounds so good – because it means the whole plastic issue – such as the Great Pacific Garbage patch etc would never occur – or micro plastics etc.
+This sounds so good – because it means the whole plastic issue – such as the Great Pacific Garbage patch etc would never occur – or microplastics etc.

 We understand that there is a huge divergence in compostable – and biodegradable etc – and do not vouch for any of the products we mention below.
-We argue that this is where huge money should be spent – i.e. as collected by the ever increasing landfill levies.
+We argue that this is where huge money should be spent – i.e. as collected by the ever-increasing landfill levies.

-We see compostable food packaging as much more sustainable than any plastic recycling programme.
+As a result, we see compostable food packaging as much more sustainable than any plastic recycling programme.

 Let’s check out some of the options available: